- Prospective Students

 - Learn the leadership dynamics and capabilities necessary to succeed in all types of environments

 This three day interactive program, designed for senior managers, is taught by Jay Conger, recognized throughout the world as an expert on leadership.
 The Executive Leadership Skills program will give you the framework and tools to understand your personal leadership style and make a significant impact on those around you.
 You will discover how to keep your employees motivated, how best to communicate, how to build an adaptive team and organization, and how to avoid decision traps that occur when fundamental shifts are unfolding in your organization.
 You'll leave with a new understanding of high-quality connections and positive leadership that can help others grow, plus a renewed appreciation of your own potential.
-The program also includes a powerful 360 assessment and post course one-on-one coaching.
+The program also includes a powerful 360 assessment.

 TopicsLeadership and Communications: Influence and Persuasion